sormuras/testing-in-the-modular-world/PITCHME.md

 +++

-# That is a module!
+# This is a module

 - Named program component
 - Set of packages (code and data)